PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param string outputFile: Path to a file where the resulting OCSP response will be written to.
   :param int numberOfDaysOfValidity: Number of days this OCSP response should be valid.
   :param int numberOfMinutesOfValidity: Number of minutes this OCSP response should be valid, in addition to the number of days.

+.. function:: loadTLSEngine(engineName [, defaultString])

+  .. versionadded:: 1.7.0

+  Load the OpenSSL engine named ``engineName``, setting the engine default string to ``defaultString`` if supplied.
+Engines can be used to accelerate cryptographic operations, like for example Intel QAT.
+  At the moment up to a maximum of 32 loaded engines are supported, and that support is experimental.
+  Some engines might not actually decrease, and sometimes increase, the CPU usage when the TLS asynchronous mode of OpenSSL is not enabled.
+To enable it see the ``tlsAsyncMode`` parameter on :func:`addTLSLocal`.

+  :param string engineName: The name of the engine to load.
+  :param string defaultString: The default string to pass to the engine.
+The exact value depends on the engine but represents the algorithms to register to this engine, as a list of  comma-separated keywords.
+For example "RSA,EC,DSA,DH,PKEY,PKEY_CRYPTO,PKEY_ASN1".

 DOHFrontend
 ~~~~~~~~~~~